curl/everything-curl/internals/memory-debugging.md

   curl_dbg_memdebug("dump");
 ```

-  This will make the malloc debug system output a full trace of all resources
+  This makes the malloc debug system output a full trace of all resources
   using functions to the given file name.
 Make sure you rebuild your program
   and that you link with the same libcurl you built for this purpose as
   described above.